p4lang/p4c/license-details/README.md

 # Source files that cannot be released under the Apache 2.0 license

-## Python source files that import the Scapy library
+## Python source files that import the Scapy package

 The Python library Scapy is released under the GNU General Public License v2.0 [2].